 In addition, under the terms of the October 2020 Convertible Notes Agreement, if the Proposed Transaction is not approved, the Company is required to repay to Peters Investments, in cash, the facilitation fee (being \$150,000), as well as any other fees and interest accrued on the October 2020 Convertible Notes up to the repayment date.
-For the purposes of the Report, we have estimated the interest accrued on the October 2020 Convertible Notes, up to the date of the Report, to be \$38,928 (see section 9.1.1).
+For the purposes of the Report, we have estimated the interest accrued on the October 2020 Convertible Notes to be \$38,928 (see section 9.1.1).